Archivos de diario de abril 2023

 L. klickitatense - large puffy finely dissected, leaflets longer than L. papilioniferm, yellow flowers, https://www.inaturalist.org/observations/149327085 and https://www.inaturalist.org/observations/149328613

-L. laevigatum - very narrow range mostly Columbia Transect, large yellow with long leaflets, involucre nearly absent, https://www.inaturalist.org/observations/154127684
+L. laevigatum - very narrow range mostly Columbia Transect, large yellow with long leaflets, involucel nearly absent, https://www.inaturalist.org/observations/154127684

 L. martindalei - montane, small, usually prostrate, wide leaflets, yellow flowers, https://www.inaturalist.org/observations/128448751

-L. nudicaule - sometimes montane, medium to large, broad-leaved, yellow flowers, large swollen base where umbels branch, https://www.inaturalist.org/observations/117401560
+L. nudicaule - sometimes montane, medium to large, unmistakeable broad leaves, yellow flowers, large swollen base where umbels branch, https://www.inaturalist.org/observations/117401560

 L. papilioniferum - large showy yellow flowered, distinctive highly dissected leaves with short terminal leaflets, one of few on rock cliffs, extremely common in Columbia transect, https://www.inaturalist.org/observations/154112604

-L. quintuplex - small yellow flowered with highly dissected leaves and cusped nearly cylindrical leaflets, in marginal rocky sites. (convergent on or related to cuspidatum?) - https://www.inaturalist.org/observations/158648966
+L. quintuplex - on shallow lithosol, small yellow flowered with highly dissected leaves in a strongly 3-D shape and slightly cusped nearly cylindrical leaflets (https://www.inaturalist.org/photos/277673040), in marginal rocky sites. (convergent on or related to cuspidatum?) - https://www.inaturalist.org/observations/158648966

 Balsamorhiza identification